Infinidat/infi.django_http_hooks/README.md

 A list representing a command to reload the django project.
 This command will be called for any update in Hooks (deleting/updating hooks or a new hook is created).
-**Warning**: if this setting is missing or the command isn't working, any changes of hooks won't be working (no callbacks will be created).
+**Warning**: If this setting is missing or the command isn't working, any changes of hooks won't be working (no callbacks will be created).
-This command should be compliance with the environment and OS which the django project runs at.
+This command should be compatible with the environment and OS which the django project runs at.
 For example:
 - ['touch', 'demo_project/wsgi.py'] - Useful when django runs on local development server.
 Will update a file in the django project which will cause the server to refresh.